 Visas are required for all nationalities visiting Cuba.
 These visas can be obtained from Cuban embassies and consulates.
 All passengers must hold tickets and other documentation required for their onward or return journey unless holding special annotation issued by a Cuban Consulate.
 Please note that travellers to Cuba intending to transit through the United States of America should ensure that they have a loose leaf visa.
 There are no direct flights from the U.S.A. to Cuba.
 Flight sectors to Cuba should be on a separate ticket from sectors that include the United States of America.

-Travel Insurance - Entry Requirements From 1st May 2010, all foreigners entering Cuba will be required to have valid travel insurance that is offically recognised by the Cuban government department that deals with insurance and customs issues.
+Travel Insurance - Entry Requirements All foreigners entering Cuba will be required to have valid travel insurance that is officially recognised by the Cuban government department that deals with insurance and customs issues.
 Cuban authorities have announced that they will not recognise any insurance policy issued or underwritten by any insurance company which has an affiliation with a US company.
 At the time of writing, the Cuban Government is yet to release their list of insurance companies whose policies they consider to be valid.
 On arrival in Cuba, visitors will be required to present their travel insurance policy to customs officers.
 If Cuban customs do not recognise their policy as valid, visitors will be required to purchase additional Cuban insurance.Insurance

 You are required to have travel insurance before heading off on a Peregrine trip.
 Insurance can be organised by your Peregrine representative or your travel agent.Responsible Travel